asmith26/asmith26.github.io/_posts/2017-12-14-NeurIPS_2017_Summary_and_Highlights.md

   path: /assets/img/posts/2017-12-14-NeurIPS_2017_Summary_and_Highlights/bayesian_and_deep_learning.png
 ---

-I was very fortunate to go to the conference on Neural Information Processing Systems ([NeurIPS](https://neuips.cc/)) this year, one of the biggest gathering of AI researchers (indeed, this year’s tickets were sold out in only a few weeks).
-Conferences like NIPS provide great opportunities to learn about most recent research, identify the most important papers (particularly given the sheer number that are released on websites like [https://arxiv.org/](https://arxiv.org/) every day), as well as tremendous opportunities to discuss techniques and problems with some of the leading experts.
+I was very fortunate to go to the conference on Neural Information Processing Systems ([NeurIPS](https://neurips.cc/)) this year, one of the biggest gathering of AI researchers (indeed, this year’s tickets were sold out in only a few weeks).
+Conferences like NeurIPS provide great opportunities to learn about recent research (particularly given the sheer amount of research that is released on websites like [https://arxiv.org/](https://arxiv.org/) every day), as well as tremendous opportunities to discuss techniques and problems with some of the leading experts.

 ![](/assets/img/posts/2017-12-14-NeurIPS_2017_Summary_and_Highlights/atrium.png)
 *Registration queue on Sunday afternoon (the day before the official conference start)!*